Skip to main content

 When you first send us scans of the certificates on WhatsApp at +91 9220161774, we read them for ESD and Malaysian employer fit.
 We tell you what needs to be re-issued, where names need to be reconciled, and how to time the file around the Dependant Pass for the family.
 We share the timeline and cost end to end before you pay anything.

-When the originals reach our Noida office, we handle the paperwork in India.
-State-level attestation or notarisation, MEA apostille in Delhi, certified English translation if any document is in a regional Indian language (rare for Malaysia files), PCC apostille after the RPO issues it, and tracked return courier to you or to your Malaysian employer.
-Named SiZA staff carry the documents between offices in Delhi NCR.
+When the originals reach our Noida office, we handle the India-side work confirmed by the Malaysian recipient: state-level attestation or notarisation, the required MEA or mission step, certified English translation where requested, PCC preparation and tracked return to you or the employer.
+SiZA staff carry the documents between required offices in Delhi NCR.

 We do not file the Employment Pass or the Residence Pass-Talent.
 Your Malaysian employer does that with the ESD.
 We do not arrange Malaysian consular appointments at the Malaysian High Commission in Delhi or the consulates in Mumbai or Chennai.
 We do not handle anything inside Malaysia after you arrive.